United Nations Global Compact: History

 The first Global Compact Leaders Summit, chaired by Secretary-General Kofi Annan, was held in UN Headquarters in New York on 24 June 2004, to bring "intensified international focus and increased momentum" to the UN Global Compact.
 The second Global Compact Leaders Summit, chaired by Secretary-General Ban Ki-moon, was held on 5–6 July 2007 at the Palais des Nations in Geneva.
 It adopted the Geneva Declaration on corporate responsibility.
 Marking the 10th anniversary of the Global Compact's launch, the Global Compact Leaders Summit 2010 took place on 24–25 June 2010 in New York.
 On the occasion, the Blueprint for Corporate Sustainability Leadership identifying leadership criteria linked to implementation of the ten principles, efforts to support development objectives, and engagement in the Global Compact was released.
 In 2009 Rotary International partnered with the UN Global Compact.
-This was a very friendly partnership since Rotary International played a role in the chartering of the United Nations.
+This was a very friendly partnership since Rotary International played a role in the chartering of the United Nations. .In 2017, in order to address the health risks posed by tobacco and the harm caused to human beings by anti-personnel mine and cluster munition, companies manufacturing these products were excluded and barred from participating.